 Westlake is especially proud of using best practices throughout the school and in all areas.
 The whole school is a best practices environment.
 Families can expect a community-minded school dedicated to serving each child and family individually.

 Westlake graduates are well-rounded and the best thinkers and problem-solvers in this locale.
-The school is also proud to be the only Christian school to hold accreditation by the Florida Kindergarten Council, the Florida Council of Independent Schools, and the Southern Association of Colleges and Schools/AdvancED.
-In celebration of 25 years of existence, Westlake Christian School is opening a new building this year.
+The school is also proud to be the only Christian school to hold accreditation by the Florida Kindergarten Council, the Florida Council of Independent Schools and the Southern Association of Colleges and Schools/AdvancED.